Lessy/cantaa-commons/README.md

 ==============
 Release:

-1.7-SNAPSHOT (start 19.03.2015)
+1.7
+- new: Cache.list(Type)
-- AppType was still read from System-Settings in one place.
+- fix: AppType was still read from System-Settings in one place.
 Corrected to Environment
-- Wicket: New FocusOnLoadBehavior
+- new: Wicket: New FocusOnLoadBehavior

 1.6
 - Start Bundle-Externalization